andersonfpcorrea/trybe-exercicios/fundamentos/bloco-05-javascript-dom-eventos-e-web-storage/dia-3-javascript-eventos/readme.md

 clicked day the color of the selected task legend.

 - By clicking again on the same day, the original condition must be restored.

+### Bonus exercise

+Add schedules to your calendar.
+Implement a function that, upon typing a schedule on the tab 'COMPROMISSOS', add this item to the list 'MEUS COMPROMISSOS' by clicking on the button 'ADICIONAR'.

+- If no character was inserted into the input field, the function must return an `alert` with an error message when the 'ADICIONAR' button is pressed.
+  - By pressig the `Enter` key the handler function must be triggered too.